Course Expiration Date

 - Achieving a final course mark of 50% or higher.

 Course extensions may be granted if certain conditions are met.
 Your school must apply for course extensions between May 1 and 15th and if approved by ADLC administration, notice will be given June 1.
-Approved course(s) extensions are extended to August 15.
+Approved course(s) extensions are extended to August 14.
+More details can be found in our news post.

 Students can discuss withdrawing from their course with their teachers, counsellors or principals at their school.